MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 ### Design recommendations for high availability

-- Azure offers several options to help you meet your applications infrastructure SLAs.
+- Azure offers several options to help you meet your application's infrastructure SLAs.
 You should choose the same option for all the three SAP components: central services, application server, and database.

   - A single VM SLA offers 99.9 percent.
   - Availability set deployment offers 99.95 percent.